-ACHP 111 INTRODUCTION TO HEATING
+ACHP 111 INTRODUCTION TO HEATING Fall, 2 credit hours

 This course is an introductory course to oil and gas heating systems used in the air conditioning field.
 It includes a study of heat transfer principles and the combustion process.
 Warm air, hydronic and radiant systems along with related equipment and controls are studied.
 Two hours lecture per week.